ddfridley/react-action-state-path/README.md

     class RASPComponentName extends ReactActionStatePathClient {
         constructor(props) {
             var raspProps = { rasp: props.rasp };
-            super(raspProps, 'key');    // the 'key' property name can be specified here to make your code easier to understand.
+            this.initialRASP={ stateVar: 0, stateVar1: 1, ...}; // if you need to initialize the state.
+Kf you don't you don't need this. super(raspProps, 'key', this.initialRASP);    // the 'key' property name can be specified here to make your code easier to understand.
                                         // If left out it will be 'key'. key is the index into this.toChild where each rasp child's
                                         // function is.  this.toChild[key]({type: "ACTION_NAME"})